 Keeping your beard washed is just one step in keeping it neatly maintained, as—no matter what style of beard, mustache or goatee you have—you’re always going to be faced with the almost daily task of keeping it trimmed.
 There’s no denying that the all-natural, epic “I don’t give a damn” beard works for some men, but let’s be honest—most men either can’t or don’t want to even attempt it for one reason or another.

 So this means that you’ll need to do a bit on manicuring to keep everything in good order.
-For this reason, it’s recommended you invest in a good quality male-grooming kit that at least includes sharp scissors (great beard and mustache scissors), a good razor, a beard comb and a facial hair trimmer with adjustable guards.
+For this reason, it’s recommended you invest in a good quality male-grooming kit that at least includes sharp scissors (great beard and mustache scissors on Amazon), a good razor, a beard comb and a facial hair trimmer with adjustable guards.
 We recommend you picking up one of these top safety razors as well as one of these first-rate beard trimmers.

 Determining where, when and how much of your beard to trim is an art form, and it can be quite tricky to master at first.
 In a perfect world, you’d head down to the barber every few days to have it done professionally, but since that’s not a reality for most of us, we’re left trying to understand how to keep a beard neat as best as we can on our own—which is again why it’s necessary to equip yourself with the right tools.